An Integrated Software Development System for ARM Cortex-M Microcontrollers and Xilinx FPGA Systems

 Astrobe identifies many common programming errors at compile / link time before you even run your program; most others are automatically trapped at runtime.
 The system automatically identifies the point of failure by module name and source code line number so valuable time is not wasted trying to track down spurious side-effects.

-- Feature Matrix - Astrobe for Cortex-M3
+- Feature Summary - Astrobe for Cortex-M3

-- Feature Matrix - Astrobe for Cortex-M4
+- Feature Summary - Astrobe for Cortex-M4

-- Feature Matrix - Astrobe for Cortex-M7
+- Feature Summary - Astrobe for Cortex-M7

 - Feature Summary - Astrobe for RISC5